tatumamckinnis/Markov/README.md

 </details>

 In order **to run these tests** inside VS Code, click the [Test Explorer](https://code.visualstudio.com/docs/java/java-testing#_test-explorer) (beaker) icon on the left side of VS Code (it should be the lowest icon on the panel).
 You can expand the arrow for `p2-markov` and the default package to see two sets of tests: One for `MarkovTest` and another for `WordGramTest`.
-You can click the run triangle next to a test package to run the tests.
-Screenshot example in the expandable section below. *Note that JUnit programs are run by the JUnit library and the beaker-icon, not be running them as Java programs.*
+You can click the run triangle next to each test package to run the tests.
+See the screenshot example in the expandable section below. *Note that JUnit programs are run by the JUnit library and the beaker-icon, not be running them as Java programs.*

 <details>
 <summary>Expand here for screenshot running JUnit test in VS Code</summary>